mfouda/epsilon/docs/notebooks/ercot.rst

                 cp.mul_elemwise(1-A, Z)))

-Then, we simply specify the desired and quantiles and substitute this function in place of our existing least absolute deviations term
+Then, we simply specify the desired and quantiles and substitute this function in place of our existing least absolute deviations term.

 .. code:: python